 - Identifying research priorities of the Parkinson’s community;

-- Reviewing and commenting on specific study design and protocols;
+- Developing specific study design and protocols; and

 - Serving as co-investigators on specific clinical studies.

-PDF Research Advocates are people living with Parkinson’s and care partners who have completed training to understand the science of Parkinson’s and the drug development process.
-Around the US, they are collaborating with more than 120 institutions, including the US Food and Drug Administration (FDA), the Patient Centered Outcomes Research Institute (PCORI) and the Parkinson Study Group (PSG).
+Parkinson’s Foundation Research Advocates are people living with PD and care partners who have completed training to understand the science of Parkinson’s and the drug development process.
+Around the US, they are collaborating with over 120 institutions, including the US Food and Drug Administration (FDA), the National Institute of Neurological Disorders and Stroke (NINDS), the Patient Centered Outcomes Research Institute (PCORI), the Parkinson Study Group (PSG) and industry partners.
+The Parkinson’s Foundation may be able to connect you with a Research Advocate in your community.

 Eligibility & Restrictions

-A successful PAIR Leadership Award recipient is a Parkinson’s researcher in the United States who has:
+A successful PAIR Leadership Award recipient is a Parkinson’s researcher in the US who has:

-- Established pre-existing relationship(s) with PDF Research Advocate(s) or other patient advocates within her/his community;
+- Established pre-existing relationship(s) with Parkinson’s Foundation Research Advocate(s) or other patient advocates within her/his community;

-- Already identified a specific project that will engage PDF Research Advocate(s) or other patient advocates and in which all parties (advocates and professionals) believe there is potential to accelerate PD research;
+- Already identified a specific project that will engage Parkinson’s Foundation Research Advocate(s) or other patient advocates and in which all parties (advocates and professionals) believe there is potential to accelerate PD research;

-- Received the support of at least one PDF Research Advocate(s) or other patient advocate who is collaborating on the project; and
+- Received the support of at least one Parkinson’s Foundation Research Advocate(s) or other patient advocate who is collaborating on the project; and

 - Demonstrated a commitment to patient engagement as a means to improve research.